HailToTheSnail/Pokemon-Campaign-Notes/content/Characters/Bread 1 - White Bread.md

 White Bread is forever cursed to be white bread and named after white bread until they hand in a character sheet to the game master so that they might one day become a real girl.

 ## Goals:
+- Become a real girl

 ## Pokemon:
+- N/A

 ## Backstory:
+- N/A